EnPro Industries (NYSE:NPO) Releases FY 2021 Earnings Guidance

-EnPro Industries (NYSE:NPO) updated its FY 2021 earnings guidance on Friday.
+EnPro Industries (NYSE:NPO) issued an update on its FY 2021 earnings guidance on Friday morning.
 The company provided earnings per share (EPS) guidance of $5.350-$5.550 for the period, compared to the Thomson Reuters consensus estimate of $5.410.
 The company issued revenue guidance of $1.09 billion-$1.12 billion, compared to the consensus revenue estimate of $1.11 billion.

-A number of brokerages have recently issued reports on NPO.
-Zacks Investment Research downgraded EnPro Industries from a strong-buy rating to a hold rating in a research note on Wednesday, October 6th.
-KeyCorp raised their price objective on EnPro Industries from $115.00 to $132.00 and gave the company an overweight rating in a research note on Monday.
-Finally, TheStreet raised EnPro Industries from a c+ rating to a b rating in a research note on Friday, November 5th.
-One investment analyst has rated the stock with a hold rating and three have assigned a buy rating to the company.
-Based on data from MarketBeat, the stock presently has a consensus rating of Buy and an average target price of $112.33.

 EnPro Industries Company Profile